asp2131/py-test-sweet/README.md

 - **TestCase Class**: The basic building block for test cases.
 - **Assertion Methods**: Methods like `assertEqual()`, `assertTrue()`, and others that test specific conditions.
-- **Test Fixtures**: Setup and teardown methods that prepare the test environment and clean up afterward.

 - **Test Runner**: A component that orchestrates the execution of tests and provides the outcome to the user.

 ---